develephant/noobhub-install/README.md

 # NoobHub Installer and CLI

-A NoobHub Installer for the DigitalOcean Node.js Droplet
+A NoobHub Installer for the DigitalOcean NodeJS Droplet

 ## DigitalOcean